Thoughts on Acceptance

-In my commitment to cultivating this seedling space of writing and connection, these pieces of me, I will be sharing the range, the raw, the now, the then, the tough, the terrible, the terrific and the dreams that carry me through every day.
-A closed bug, intensely private; unless you're on my hand of friends, I'm a vault.
-It has been hard for me to peel the onion, especially in times of rampant social media.
+In commitment to cultivating this seedling space of writing and connection, these pieces of me, I will share the range, raw, now, then, tough, terrible, terrific and the dreams that carry me through.
+A closed bug, intensely private; unless you'd made the hand of friends, I'm a vault...till now.
+It has been hard to peel the onion.
+Especially in terms of social media.
 In my acceptance of who I am, I am committed to living my best life.
 As one who writes for breathing, it's self preservation, sheer living and sharing the 'excess,' full stop.

-I get chills folks.
-The map to embrace humanity, by truly learning to know ourselves.
+I get chills friends.
+The map to embrace humanity by truly learning to know ourselves.
 It's how I view therapy.
-The more I sought to understand myself, the more I became aware that I was understanding humanity on a new plane of existence.
-My lens adjusted; my intentions, motives and thoughts altered.
+The more I sought to understand myself, the more I became aware that I was understanding all peoples.
+Humanity.
+My lens adjusted; my intentions, motives, thoughts altered.

 Sharing the Excess